 An Apartment State Of Mind

-You adore the modern minimalistic style but your roomie has a thing for the glamour-chic trend.
-Your husband wants to design your living room based off the industrial piece he found at a garage sale and you’re thinking you’d rather have a more country look for your home.
-Part of having a roommate is learning to compromise.
-Before throwing in the towel and allowing one specific decorating style to dominate your apartment or house, find out how to successfully combine decorating interests.
+What do you do if you adore the modern minimalistic style but your roomie has a thing for the glamour-chic trend?
+Or your husband wants to design your living room based off the industrial piece he found at a garage sale and you’re thinking you’d rather have a more country look for your home.
+Part of living with someone is knowing how to compromise.
+Before throwing in the towel and allowing one specific decorating style to dominate your apartment or house, find out how to successfully combine decorating styles to create a style that works for everyone in the apartment.

 Find Common Ground First

 Begin by finding common ground.
 Take a few weekends to browse furniture stores and find things both of you like.
-Focus on staple items for the room you’re decorating.
-For instance, a living room needs a couch and other small furniture pieces.
+Focus on the staple items for the room you’re decorating.
+For instance, a living room needs a couch and other small furniture pieces, while a bedroom centers around the bed, night stands and possible dressers.
 Try to purchase these items in colors you both enjoy and in a more neutral design.
-Your goal is to purchase quality furniture that doesn’t adhere to a strict style.
+Your goal is to begin with quality furniture that doesn’t adhere to a strict style.

 Pick Accents Separately